 Such a difference between these two motors means the suction power is ultimately stronger in the Roomba i7.
 In turn, this means the i7 will perform better than the 960 when cleaning carpets Such a difference will probably not make much a difference if your home is predominantly or entirely hard floor.
 The way the Roombas clean is similar, using side brushes that flick dirt under the path of the main brush.

 Released alongside the Roomba i7+, the i7 is the same robot vacuum without the Clean Base Station.
 If you go for the i7 you can easily purchase this after which will provide you will Self-Disposal technology.
 Unfortunately, this technology came out long after the Romba 960 and is not currently available with it and is unlikely to ever be.

 Self-Disposal technology is a boundary-pushing innovation in the robot vacuum market and a real luxury.
+There are only a handful of robot vacuums that have this technology.
 On top of the Roomba i7, it will cost an extra couple hundred dollars.
 Once set up, your i7 will be able to self dispose of up to 30 cleans which makes ease of use of the device incredibly seamless.
 You can read more about this in our comparison of the Roomba i7 vs i7+.

-Roomba’s i7 model has a dustbin which is 40% bigger than the Roomba 960.
-This is a size of 0.7L compared to the 0.5 of the 960.
+Roomba’s i7 model has a dust bin which is 40% bigger than the Roomba 960.
+This dust bin is a size of 0.7L compared to the 0.5 of the 960.
 If you opt for the Clean Base, this makes the gap between the two exponentially bigger.
 Depending on the size of your cleaning area, you will likely have to empty the Roomba 960 more frequently than you would the Roomba i7, maybe every clean versus just 2.

 6.Battery Life & Specs